EEG-to-Text Translation: A Model for Deciphering Human Brain Activity: Implementation Details

 \section{Implementation Details}

 We implemented our R1 Translator model within the PyTorch framework for our EEG-to-text translation, utilizing pretrained components from the Hugging Face Transformers library (e.g., BART, T5).
 The core methodology involved processing ZuCo dataset EEG signals, specifically features from multiple frequency bands (8 bands, 105 channels each), which were normalized per word.
 These EEG features were then fed into a custom encoder, which projects the EEG representations into the input embedding space of the main pretrained transformer model.
 Training was conducted on an NVIDIA A40-48Q GPU with 48GB of memory, utilizing CUDA version 12.4, through a two-step fine-tuning approach for R1 Translator, as indicated by our evaluation configurations: an initial 20 epochs followed by 30 epochs, both typically with learning rates around 2e-5, an SGD optimizer, and a batch size of 32, using EEG data as input.
-Performance was benchmarked using a suite of metrics including BLEU, SacreBLEU, ROUGE-L, WER, and CER to assess the quality of the generated text from unseen EEG recordings.
+To assess the quality of the generated text from unseen EEG recordings, we benchmarked performance using a suite of standard metrics, which are formally defined below.